 TBD (Board Vice Chair)

-Ndeye Rokhaya Ndao (Board Secretary) Refugee Employment Support Specialist at Bethany Christian Services and worked as an AmeriCorps VISTA for a year.
+Ndeye Rokhaya Ndao (Board Secretary) is a Transition Coordinator at Wyoming High School in Wyoming, MI.
+She formerly worked at Bethany Christian Services and worked as an AmeriCorps VISTA for a year.
 Board Secretary at Ujima Enterprises in Kalamazoo, MI, and owner of Motherland Beauties, a business focused on social justice and promoting African art and culture in West Michigan.
 Ndeye has a Bachelor’s in International Relations from Grand Valley State University and is a student in the MPA Program with a focus in Nonprofit Management and Leadership.
 Ndeye holds a certificate of completion for French interpreter and a certificate of achievement from VISTA.
 She volunteered as a youth mentor at the YMCA of Kalamazoo, as an administrative assistant at the American Red Cross and at the YWCA of Kalamazoo.
 Ndeye loves working with women and children because they have so much to offer and can be trailblazers in making the world a better place.
 She loves reading about Afrocentricity, as well as traveling and learning about other cultures.
 Ndeye plans on starting her own nonprofit in 2016 to educate and empower women in her home country in Senegal.

 Alfred Longtin (Board Treasurer) is the Founder of Longtin Family Companies, a boutique financial consulting firm that was established in 1992 to serve ultra high net worth individuals, families, and entrepreneurs across the United States .
 Al has achieved the designation of Chartered Financial Consultant and Chartered Life Underwriter with the American College.
 He is currently serving on the Creative agent Advisory Board (CAAB) for Creative International Corp.
 Al graduated from Eastern Illinois University with a B.S. in Finance.
 He also spent four years in the U.S. Navy.
 He is a former competitive national road racer and also enjoys golf, running, and cycling.
 Al and his wife have two children and reside in New Lenox, Illinois.